Continuous emissions monitoring system

 Both Sox and NOx emissions are well below the limits defined in the Albanian legislation.
 SOx emissions are very low, due to their low concentration in fuels and raw materials.
 Based on the Continuous Emission Monitoring System installed and operating since December 2010, are presented below the annual average concentration emitted from the kiln stack.
-Emission levels in ANTEA Cement Plant refer to standard conditions: dry gas at a temperature of 273 K, and a pressure of 1 013 kPa.
+Emission levels in ANTEA Cement Plant refer to standard conditions: dry gas at a temperature of 273 K, and a pressure of 1 013 K.

 Point source dust is the total of the particulates emitted from the stacks (kiln, cement mill, coal mill, and cooler).
 Measured values show that the emissions are well below the limit.
 Measures on reducing

 Liquid effluent discharge